5 Ways to Create a Summer to Remember

 4. Reconnect with your kids.

 Take advantage of the extra free time summer brings by volunteering at Vacation Bible School (VBS) or planning a special me-and-you day with each of your children.
-Keep it simple and connect with your daughter or granddaughter while using the newest Bible journaling products, or plan a day-long road trip with your son or grandson.
+Keep it simple and connect with your daughter or granddaughter with a movie night under a cozy blanket, or plan a day-long road trip with your son or grandson.
 The days are long but the season is short, so let’s invest in our kids today.

 5. Spend time outside worshipping.